oscar futures

 Culkin’s part in A Real Pain is so perfect for him it’s hard to believe he almost didn’t play it.
 “Eisenberg has generously gifted his co-star with the sort of raging-id role that most actors could only dream of,†says David Fear, “and Culkin rewards [him] with the single greatest, funniest, most cringe-comic and heartbreaking performance of his career.†There are shades of Roman Roy here, but with enough of a twist to make this performance feel like its own thing.
 Ask Laura Dern if reminding voters of your Emmy-winning HBO character goes well on the Oscar trail.

 The Gothams planted a flag in their gender-neutral Supporting category, proclaiming Borisov’s taciturn henchman the Anora dude worth considering.
-He’s giving the quietest performance in the movie, but it helps that he’s the character you’re rooting for by the end, up to and including the much-discussed final scene.
+He’s giving the quietest performance in the movie, but it helps that he’s also the character you’re rooting for by the end.

 Current Predix